ahartloper/UVC_MatMod/OpenSees/testing/README.md

 ## Running the tests

+First the user must create the directory `Data_Output/` in the `OpenSees/testing` directory.
+This directory will contain all the output from the test files.

 Each of the tests are associated with a particular material implementation, the correspondance is:
 - 1d_Truss_test.tcl = UVCuniaxial.for
 - 2d_Shell_test.tcl = UVCplanestress.for
 - 2d_Shell_test_biaxial.tcl = UVCplanestress.for
 - 2d_Shell_test_shear.tcl = UVCplanestress.for
 - 3d_Brick_test.tcl = UVCmultiaxial.for
-The tests can be run from the command line using
+After the `Data_Output` directory has been created, the tests can be run from the command line using
 ```
 opensees [file]
 ```
-where `file` corresponds to the OpenSees model to run.
+where `file` corresponds to one of the OpenSees models above.